-Alaska Airlines is offering a potentially lucrative promotion to convert ticket credits into Mileage Plan miles.
-I first wrote about this several days ago, and it’s worth noting that this promotion has been extended, and is now valid through tomorrow.
+Alaska Airlines has brought back its lucrative promotion to convert ticket credits into Mileage Plan miles.
+This promotion was first offered about a month ago, and is now being offered once again.

 Generate Mileage Plan miles for one cent each

 Alaska Airlines is offering an incentive to Mileage Plan members who have wallet balances (this is where credit goes from unused tickets):

 - Members can convert wallet credit into Mileage Plan miles, at the rate of one cent per mile; for example, a $100 wallet credit can be converted into 10,000 Mileage Plan miles

 - Members are able to exchange their wallet balance into miles in increments of 25%, 50%, 75%, or 100% of the current wallet balance

 - This promotion is valid through 11:59PM PT on Friday, November 13, 2020